altcha-org/altcha/README.md

 - **overlay**: Enables overlay UI mode (automatically sets `auto="onsubmit"`).
 - **overlaycontent**: CSS selector of the HTML element to display in the overlay modal before the widget.
 - **strings**: JSON-encoded translation strings.
 Refer to [customization](https://altcha.org/docs/widget-customization).
-- **refetchonexpire**: Automatically re-fetch and re-validate when the challenge expires (defaults to true).
 - **verifyurl**: URL for server-side verification requests.
 This option is automatically configured with Sentinel.
 Override this setting only if using a custom server implementation.
 Supports `fn:function_name` format to call a global JS function instead.
 - **workers**: Number of workers to utilize for PoW (defaults to `navigator.hardwareConcurrency || 8`, max value `16`).
 - **workerurl**: URL of the Worker script (defaults to `./worker.js`, only works with `external` build).